zonika/caesar-cipher-web-0715-public/README.md

 ---

 # Caeser Cipher
 In cryptography, a Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.
-[Wikipedia](http://en.wikipedia.org/wiki/Caesar_cipher)
+Learn more about it at [Wikipedia](http://en.wikipedia.org/wiki/Caesar_cipher).

 ## Exercise